rohitvinnakota/magicshop/README.md

 - You will need an AWS account, the AWS CLI tool, and Amplify [installed](https://aws.amazon.com/getting-started/hands-on/build-ios-app-amplify/module-two/) on your machine
 - You will need AWS IVS setup, including having an [IAM user with the proper permissions](https://docs.aws.amazon.com/ivs/latest/LowLatencyUserGuide/getting-started.html)

 - You will need to generate Amplify config files before running the app.
-If you are setting the project up for the first time, from the root folder run
+If you are setting the project up for the first time, from the magicshop folder run

 `amplify init` and choose an `ios App` as your app type.

 - You will need to ensure your backend is running first.
 From the Node-Backend dir, run `npm install && npm start`

+- Run `pod install` from the magicshop folder

 - Then open a simulator in XCode and you should be able to run the base version of magicshop!